ekiefl/pooltool/README.md

 Upon activating your conda environment once more (`conda activate pooltool`), `pooltool` is now a binary that can be run anywhere in your filesystem whenever you are in the `pooltool` conda environment.
-Time to test your installation starting up pooltool:
+Time to test your installation by starting up pooltool:

 ```
 pooltool